The world’s in a hurry so I’ll cut to the chase.

 • a way to heal and develop at the same time.

-• a way to feel your personal power.
+• a way to feel your personal power when you’re feeling oppressed or weak.

 • a way to learn how to seek meaning in all its forms.

-Here, through the lens of personal growth, you can do all of that.
+Here, through the lens of personal growth, you can.

 Independently.
 Privately.
 Safely.

-If the idea of working independently is attractive…
+If the idea of working at your own pace is attractive…

 If you want to know how to grow without the pressure to accomplish…